monostable/kitnic-gitlab-config/opt/gitlab/embedded/service/gitlab-rails/doc/ci/docker/using_docker_build.md

 By default, when using `docker:dind`, Docker uses the `vfs` storage driver which copies the filesystem on every run.
-This is a very disk-intensive operation which can be avoided if a different driver is used, for example `overlay`.
+This is a very disk-intensive operation which can be avoided if a different driver is used, for example `overlay2`.

 1. Make sure a recent kernel is used, preferably `>= 4.2`.
 1. Check whether the `overlay` module is loaded: